danielo101/danielo101/README.md

 I have been learning and improving my skills in web development for a long time, as a side job.

-Right now I am working a my portfolio and selecting projects to upload.
+At the moment I am working on my portfolio and selecting projects to upload.

 Please come back soon!!!